 The house became eerily quiet once they’d all disappeared.
 When would they be back?
 Would they ever be back?
 He was terrified that he was being abandoned and would again lose the family he cared for.
 He rushed around the house barking and howling, scrabbling to get out under the door.
 In his panic he peed on the floor and then lost himself in a frenzied attack on the sofa cushions.
 The feathers flying about the room distracted him and made him feel a little better.
 Finally, exhausted, he fell into a twitchy sleep until the key turned in the door.
 He was overjoyed to see his family home again and was mortified when they reacted to his greeting with horror and anger.
 The next time they all went away he was even more upset and then terrified when they all came back because they shouted at him.”

 This scenario is sadly all too common.
-Particularly young dogs, and those whose lives have been disrupted, are very prone to suffering from Separation Anxiety, particularly when their circumstances change, and it manifests itself in many different ways.
+Particularly young dogs, and those whose lives have been disrupted, are very prone to suffering from separation fears, particularly when their circumstances change, and it manifests itself in many different ways.
 The question is, what can we do about it?

 Some dogs will always be anxious when left alone and some breeds are more dependent on the company of their owners than others, but all of them can be helped to learn that they are safe and secure when on their own and that life doesn’t end when the door slams shut.
 As with all behaviour modification, it’s important to communicate with dogs in a language they understand.
 Here are a few tips to help you to deal with this worrying problem.